omgswap/omgswap-v2-site/src/pages/docs/v2/10-API/02-entities.md

 ### Burn

-Burn entities are created for every emitted Burn event on the Uniswap core contracts.
+Burn entities are created for every emitted Burn event on the OMGSwap core contracts.
 The Burn entity stores key data about the event like token amounts, who burned LP tokens, who received tokens, and more.
 This entity can be used to track liquidity removals on pairs.

 | Field Name   | Value Type  | Description                                               |
 | ------------ | ----------- | --------------------------------------------------------- |